bengalih/nginx-wiki/source/start/topics/depth/ifisevil.rst

 .. meta::
    :description: The NGINX "if" directive is evil.
 If you need to use it, make sure you actually understand how it works first.
 You've been warned.

-If is Evil... when used in location context
+If is NOT Evil... when used in location context
 ===========================================

 Introduction